Check out these 51 startup success stories.

-Today, businesses must decide whether they want to focus their development efforts on a cross platform app development or native app development.
+Today, businesses must decide whether they want to focus their development efforts on cross-platform app development or native app development.
 What is the best choice?
 The debate on native app development vs cross-platform app development remains open.

 Cross-platform mobile app development creates cross-platform mobile apps, which are compatible with most operating systems and can run on any smartphone or tablet.